 Kate Bell's paper addresses similar issues from a different angle.
 It contains more factual material explaining who is poor and why.
-It confirms again that countries with good social security systems and an egalitarian ethos have less poverty than othwho need to argue the case for
+It confirms again that countries with good social security systems and an egalitarian ethos have less poverty than othally it brings no benefits but you ers like the UK.
+There is much have to carry on doing it because useful evidence here for people who need to argue the case for universalist social security.